Lordyner/notifications-page/README.md

 ## My process

  I started by studying the desktop and mobile layouts with the different states.
 Then I created my css variables with the fonts and colours.
  After that I typed all the html and content and started to work on the style.
-I didn't face difficulties, the layout is pretty simple and with it works pretty well with flexbox.
+I started with the main container and then created a notification-container.
+I didn't face any difficulties, the layout was pretty simple and straightforward.

 ### Built with